 Why work for Legal Aid Alberta?

-This competition will remain open until a suitable candidate is found.
+This competition will remain open until November 29, 2019.
 Only those applicants selected for an interview will be contacted.